Mustique: Later history

-Mustique was purchased from the Hazell family in 1958 for £45,000 by The Hon.
-Colin Tennant, who became The 3rd Baron Glenconner in 1983.
+Mustique was purchased from the Hazell family in 1958 for £45,000 by Colin Tennant, who became the 3rd Baron Glenconner in 1983.
 He initially planned to start farming, "sea island cotton, beef and mutton" but then decided to develop the island into an exclusive hideaway, after forming The Mustique Company in 1968.
 By that time, cotton production was failing.

 A report details the state of the island in 1958:Apart from the villagers’ smallholdings, Mustique was a desolate island covered in jungle, scrub and cactus.
 It had no natural water, no roads, no jetty for landing a boat and millions of mosquitoes.
 There was one dilapidated building used for picking over the cotton, and the remaining villagers lived in corrugated tin shacks which desperately needed upgrading.

-Significant improvements would be made over the subsequent years.
+Significant improvements were made over the subsequent years.
 According to a 2018 report, "since the 1960s, Mustique has been an exclusive sanctuary for royalty, rock stars, celebrities and heads of industry to relax in anonymity".